Bobbakov/orderGenerator/README.md

 In reality, orders will have market-impact, directly matching other orders (hence changing the price) or cause other market participants to change their behaviour.

-In order to fully appreciate the effects of any trading strategy, one has to incorporate this interaction.
+In order to fully appreciate the effects of any trading strategy, one has to take into account this feedback.
 A dynamic order generation system is one way to do so.

 Furthermore, the market simulator can allow parties to test their strategies under a wide range of conditions.
 One can set the market (the ticksize, for example), and test the results of strategies given various sets of agents.

 One can also stress-test algorithms, making sure they don't have any negative side effects on the market, give any particular condition.

 ### Regulators
 Regulators can test the effects of various combinations of algoritmic strategies on the financial markets.
-While two trading strategies might - one used without the other - have good results for the markets (i.e., decrease volatitliy, increase market depth, etc.), the combination of both might have unintentional (and negative) consequences.
+While two trading strategies might - one used without the other - have "good" results for the markets (i.e., decrease volatitliy, increase market depth, etc.), the combination of both might have unintentional (and negative) consequences.

 Simulations can help regulators in testing under what condtions dangers might emerge, and how to mitigate them (for example: changing the proporitions of various trading strategies).

 ### Trading venues
 Trading venues can use simulations to test the effects of features of their market (ticksize, number of agents, for example) on variables of interest (number of transactions, for example).
 There might turn out to be conditions under which the market is not as stable as expected.
-What would - for example - happen with liquidity if we add a whole bunch trend following algorithms?
+What would - for example - happen to liquidity if we add a whole bunch of trend following algorithms?
 Would they trigger agents with stop losses?
 And if so, what would be the net effect on the market?
 What are the worst case scenarious you have to prepare for?

 Questions such as these could be investigated using this simulator.